 The Department of Public Safety (DPS) has procedures in place to allow for and facilitate the reporting of criminal offenses and other emergencies occurring on campus in a manner consistent with the requirements of the Clery Act.
-Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents to DPS in an accurate and timely manner.
+Community members, students, faculty, staff and guests are encouraged to report all crimes and public safety-related incidents to DPS in an accurate and timely manner.
 In response to a reported crime or other emergency occurring within the patrol jurisdiction, DPS will dispatch an officer to the appropriate location, conduct a preliminary investigation, and prepare a crime report.
-If assistance is required from San Diego Police Department, DPS will contact SDPD immediately.
+If assistance is required from San Diego Police Department, DPS will contact the San Diego Police Department immediately.
 When appropriate, DPS will investigate the incident further, or forward the crime report to the San Diego Police Department for additional follow-up.
-As applicable and necessary, DPS will forward crime reports to the Office of the Dean of Students for student conduct referrals, or to Human Resources for employee conduct referrals.
+As applicable and necessary, DPS will forward crime reports to the Office of the Dean of Students for student conduct referrals, or to the Department of Human Resources for employee conduct referrals.

-To report a crime, suspicious activity, or emergency occurring on the USD main campus/within the DPS patrol jurisdiction, contact the Department of Public Safety immediately:
+To report a crime, suspicious activity, or an emergency occurring either on USD's main campus or within the DPS patrol jurisdiction, contact the Department of Public Safety immediately:

-- (619) 260-2222 (emergencies only) - (619) 260-7777 (non-emergencies) - Visit the Hughes Administration Center, Room 150 - Activate any blue light phone located throughout campus - Use USD's SafetyCheck on the MySD Mobile App or go to USD SafetyCheck site at https://sites.sandiego.edu/safetycheck/
+- (619) 260-2222 (emergencies only) - (619) 260-7777 (non-emergencies) - Visit the Hughes Administration Center, Room 150 - · Activate any blue-light phone located throughout campus - Use USD's SafetyCheck on the MySD Mobile App or go to USD SafetyCheck site at https://sites.sandiego.edu/safetycheck/

-To report a crime occurring at the Pacific Ridge Apartment complex, off campus or at a non-campus property in San Diego, contact the San Diego Police Department:
+To report a crime occurring at the Pacific Ridge Apartment complex, off campus or at a non-campus property in San Diego contact the San Diego Police Department:

-- 9-1-1 (emergencies only) - (619) 531-2000 (non-emergencies)
+- 911 (emergencies only) - (619) 531-2000 (non-emergencies)